How to Pick the Right Curtain Rod Color

 What color curtain rods should you use?
 Selecting the right curtain rod for your room depends on the look, feel and style of your room.

-Think about it.
-A chunky, traditional wooden curtain rod with carved finials would appear garish in a sleek modern living room.
+For example, a chunky, traditional wooden curtain rod with carved finials would appear garish in a sleek modern living room.
 Similarly, a shiny, silver rod with crystal accents doesn’t have a place in an eclectic, boho bedroom.

 The color of your curtain rod isn’t the only factor.
 You also need to account for the size, finish and any accents or finials you want to add.